joergkrause/nyaf/docs/md/docs/lib/jsx.md

 > Note that this is a default export, so no curly braces here!

-If you don’t use a JavaScript bundler and load **@nyaf** from a `<script>` tag, it is already in scope as a global object named `JSX`.
+If you don’t use a JavaScript bundler and load **ny@f** from a `<script>` tag, it is already in scope as a global object named `JSX`.

 > The elements used in the JSX parts are registered globally and there is no additional import required.
 That's a fundamentally different behavior in comparison to React.
 In React the first argument is a type and the elements will render itself based on the given type.
-In **@nyaf** the first argument is a string, and the constructed element is pushed to the browser as string through `innerHTML`, and the browser renders the content directly using native code.
+In **ny@f** the first argument is a string, and the constructed element is pushed to the browser as string through `innerHTML`, and the browser renders the content directly using native code.

 ## Examples